 Below are some reasons that affect the elasticity

 There are replacement items

 In general, the more substitute goods available on the market, the demand for these items will become more elastic.
-For example, if the price of a consumer’s favourite cup of coffee rises, there will be a tendency for consumers to switch to brands or a cup of other cheaper drinks.
+For example, if the price of a consumer’s favorite cup of coffee rises, there will be a tendency for consumers to switch to brands or a cup of other cheaper drinks.

 But if the price increase comes from the price of powder/coffee beans that do rise.
-Hence could be no change coffee sales because consumers will find difficulties to find a substitute for caffeine.
+Hence could be no change in coffee sales because consumers will find difficulties to find a substitute for caffeine.